Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/acceptance-tests.md

 Given a vendor approval email is sent
 When the notification process completes
 Then a notification log is stored in Firestore.

+# UAT user story 4: system polish

+## UAT1: stable navigation
+Given the user is logged into the platform
+When the user navigates between pages and dashboards Then the application should load pages correctly without crashes or incorrect redirects.

+## UAT2: Reliable feature functionality
+Given a vendor or student interacts with platform features When managing orders, menu items, or analytics
+Then all actions should complete successfully without major system errors or failures.